Halifax professional interpreting services

 Are interpreters always available?

 For major languages the answer is usually yes, even at quite short notice.
-For more unusual languages there are fewer interpreters, so you should book in good time.
+For more unusual languages there are fewer of them, so you should book in good time.

 Can I book an interpreter to come anywhere I wish?